Mini Baked Provençal Tomatoes

 So, it’s time for me to take a blogging breather for the next week.
 I’m off to soak up the sun, sip lots of smooth red wine, and enjoy seven days in the French countryside!

-In the meantime, you can follow The Comfort of Cooking on Facebook to see a few pictures from our adventures in Europe.
+In the meantime, you can follow me on Facebook to see a few pictures from our adventures in Europe.

 See you with a new post next Friday, June 15!

 Baked Provençal Tomatoes

 Yield: Makes 5-15 servings, depending on tomatoes used

 1/2 teaspoon kosher salt

 Freshly ground black pepper, to taste

 1/3 cup freshly grated Gruyère or Parmesan cheese